PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

     #     .$time  "1901-01-31" "1901-02-28" "1901-03-31" "1901-04-30" ...
 "2011-12-31"
     #     .$band  "1"
     # [...]

-    # transform into year and month dimension (day not available for montly
+    # Transform into year and month dimension (day not available for montly
     #   runoff)
     runoff <- transform(runoff, to = "year_month_day")
     runoff